LaWebcapsule/orbits/pages/app.md

 }
 ```

-In order to bootstapp an app, you have to use the `bootstrapApp` decorator (see ).
-This method has to be call once and only once by process.
+In order to bootstapp an Application, you have to use the `bootstrapApp` decorator (see ).
+This method has to be called only once by process.
-It's here that you pass a mongo database connection and other parameters (see ).
+This is where you implement a mongo database connection and other parameters (see ).

 To wait for the end of bootstrapping, you can consume the `ActionApp.waitForActiveApp` promise.
-Then, you are ready to save your first action !
+Then, you are ready to save your first Action !

 ```typescript
 @bootstrapApp({